ShikoteiCoding/finexplore/buxzero/README.md

 ## Credits

-An API is already installing from PyPi here: https://github.com/orsinium-labs/bux My work will be inspired as the code structure is pretty beautiful and I will learn a lot from reproducing.
-However I am not needing all their components for now so I will get straight to the point.
+An API is already existing: https://github.com/orsinium-labs/bux This sub-project is heavily inspired from the above open-sourced project.
+(Learning purposes).

 ## Build

-It is best to encapsulate a dedicated virtual environment.
+It is best to encapsulate in a virtual environment.
 See the documentation for virtualenv: https://virtualenv.pypa.io/en/latest/
 ```shell
 virtualenv venv
 source venv/bin/activate